CDSP-SCPO/dataverse-feed/README.md

-# Dataverse Feed (PROTOTYPE)
+# Dataverse Feed: (PROTOTYPE)

-Embed a feed of your Dataverse items (collections, datasets, files) in your webpage using the [search API](https://guides.dataverse.org/en/latest/api/search.html).
-JavaScript module built with Svelte and Snowpack.
+Embed a feed of your Dataverse items (collections, datasets, files) in your webpage using the [Dataverse search API](https://guides.dataverse.org/en/latest/api/search.html).

+Dataverse Feed is a **JavaScript module** built with [**Svelte**](https://svelte.dev/) and [**Snowpack**]](https://www.snowpack.dev/).

 ## Goal

 Create a simple customizable widget that can be seamlessly integrated to any website.
 This widget should adapt to the needs of the webpage feature-wise while respecting the design language.

-Example of use cases:
+Main features:
-- Integrate Dataverse's search engine to a page, with or without facets
+- Seamless integration of Dataverse's search engine to a page
+- Displays or hides facets
+- Granular query support, to fectch
-- Display the latest uploaded datasets in a collection
+        - the latest uploaded datasets in a collection
-- ...
+        - any compound search, combining Dataverse collections, metadata values and boolean operators (`dvName:cdsp AND title:COVID`)

 ## Demo